-Start coals and place hot coals evenly on the inverted baking sheet on the bottom of the oven.
+Start coals and place hot coals evenly on the inverted baking sheet at the bottom of the oven.
 Place the food in a pan on foil-covered dowels (a 9″ x 13” pan fits perfectly) and cover with the lid to bake.

 We can use our Dutch oven with a few charcoal briquettes or over coals on an open fire.
 It is a highly versatile tool for creating delicious meals.

 We frequently use our Volcano in combination with Dutch ovens because it increases the efficiency of our Dutch ovens as the airflow is regulated and the heat flow is channeled to the sides of the pot.
 That means we use about one-third less fuel to bake that delicious dinner.

 The Volcano can also double as a portable fire pit.
 The fire is kept off of the ground and contained.
 Sometimes it is nice to have a safe campfire for comfort, cooking, or lighting up a dark night.

 Outdoor Cooking with Propane

 Propane cylinders fuel many of our favorite backyard and camping favorites.
 Many backyards boast a nice propane barbecue for delicious Sunday dinners and other gatherings.
 Remember to keep your cylinders full so that when disaster strikes life can be like a Sunday afternoon get-together.

 One of my all-time favorite propane cooking devices is my dearly used and abused Camp Chef.
 It has a seasonal home on my back patio all spring, summer, and fall when it is too hot to cook indoors.
 I do all of my canning and processing on the propane stove so that both the heat and the mess stay outside.